 - After reviewing the table, what can you say about the level of realism and complexity of the outcomes and assessment items as we move into higher levels of complexity in the learning outcomes? - At what levels are job competencies typically written?
 Why do you think this is true? - Do you have a difficult time distinguishing the Application level from the Analysis and Synthesis levels?
 If so, you are not alone.
 Many have complained that Bloom's taxonomy is not a true taxonomy because it is not systematic, the items are not sufficiently distinct, and instead, highly connected and integrated.
 Do you agree?
-Does this diminish its utility? - Would you recommend another classification system for learning outcomes? - If you had to rate the level of complexity of each level in Bloom's taxonomy from 1 to 10, how would you rate them?
+Does this diminish its utility? - If you had to rate the level of complexity of each level in Bloom's taxonomy from 1 to 10, how would you rate them?
 You might want to use a range of numbers since not all Recall are equally complex.
-Remember dates of historic events is much easier than remembering a mathematical formula.
+Remembering dates of historic events can be much easier than remembering a mathematical formula (at least in the short term).
 So for example, we might say that recall is rated from 1-3.
 How then would you rate the others?